-Pursuant to Sections 33 and 34 of the German Securities Trading Act ("WpHG") (Sections 21 and 22 WpHG old version), any party subject to the notification requirement shall notify the Company when certain mandatory reportable thresholds for voting rights, also by taking account the attribution provisions, are reached, exceeded or fallen below.
+Pursuant to Sections 33 and 34 of the German Securities Trading Act ("WpHG") any party subject to the notification requirement shall notify the Company when certain mandatory reportable thresholds for voting rights, also by taking account the attribution provisions, are reached, exceeded or fallen below.
 Section 38 WpHG also stipulates a notification requirement when certain thresholds are reached, exceeded or have fallen below through directly or indirectly held instruments and also, according to Section 39 WpHG when certain thresholds are reached, exceeded or have fallen below through the addition of voting rights according to Section 33 WpHG and instruments according to Section 38 WpHG.
 Notifications received by the Company subject to the notification requirements were published in accordance with the applicable legal provisions, including publication in the Investors section of the Company's website at www.freseniusmedicalcare.com.

-In a notification dated February 8, 2011, Fresenius SE disclosed to the Company pursuant to Section 33 of the WpHG (under Section 21 WpHG at the date of notification) that it held at 35.74% of the voting rights in FMC-AG & Co.
+In a notification dated February 8, 2011, Fresenius SE disclosed to the Company pursuant to Section 33 of the WpHG that it held 35.74% of the voting rights in FMC-AG & Co.
 KGaA.
-At December 31, 2017, Fresenius SE holds 30.63% of the Company's voting rights.
+At December 31, 2018, Fresenius SE holds 30.66% of the Company's voting rights.
 Net of treasury shares held by FMC-AG & Co.
-KGaA in accordance with Section 16 (2) sentence 2 of the German Stock Corporation Act (AktG), Fresenius SE holds 30.80% of the Company's voting rights.
+KGaA in accordance with Section 16 (2) sentence 2 of the German Stock Corporation Act (AktG), Fresenius SE holds 30.75% of the Company's voting rights.
 In addition, Fresenius SE is the sole stockholder of the General Partner.